fa7ad/neutrino-preset-preact/README.md

 ## Customizing

 To override the build configuration, start with the documentation on [customization](https://neutrino.js.org/customization).
-`neutrino-preset-react` does not use any additional named rules, loaders, or plugins that aren't already in use by the Web preset.
+`neutrino-preset-preact` does not use any additional named rules, loaders, or plugins that aren't already in use by the Web preset.
 See the [Web documentation customization](https://neutrino.js.org/presets/neutrino-preset-web#customizing) for preset-specific configuration to override.